-Scuba divers and snorkelers wear dive boots, also called wetsuit boots or booties, for warmth, comfort and protection.
-These boots are designed to be worn with open-heel dive fins, which feature an adjustable heel strap to hold the fin on the foot.
+Scuba divers and snorkelers wear dive boots, also called scuba wetsuit boots or booties, for warmth, comfort and protection.
+These cressi dive boots are designed to be worn with open-heel dive fins, which feature an adjustable heel strap to hold the fin on the foot.
 If you use closed-heel fins, you do not need them.
 Closed-heel fins are designed to fit closely to your foot.
-Boots are also used in surfing, kayaking, sailing and other water sports.
+Scubapro diving boots are also used in surfing, kayaking, sailing and other water sports.

 The boots may be optional, but there are several reasons to have them on hand for every dive.
 It’s often hard to predict what situations you may encounter.
 At the very least, you can take them along and not use them if you decide against it.